 - Product companies looking for advanced service and diagnostics technologies and business models to improve product value and differentiation and increase service revenue

-- Asset owners seeking to optimize service life-cycle management and considering product service systems
+- Asset owners and operators seeking to optimize service life-cycle management, maintenance operations, and product service systems

 - Executives and IT groups supporting service, field service, warranty, service spare parts, and quality programs and initiatives in the manufacturing industry

 - Technology providers and systems integrators looking to gain additional insight into the key challenges in service life-cycle management facing manufacturers and IDC Manufacturing Insights' recommended actions for addressing them